manoshi-ahmed/angular-challenge-manoshi/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If showing error
+'Could not find module “@angular-devkit/build-angular”', install @angular-devkit/build-angular as dev dependency.
+This package is newly introduced in Angular 6.0.
+To install run `npm install --save-dev @angular-devkit/build-angular`

 ## Code scaffolding